-The quality of the recorder makes a big difference as well.
-Newer-model smartphones generally have good recording quality.
+The quality of the recorder makes a big difference as well. iPads, iPhones and newer-model smartphones generally have good recording quality.
 Older-model smartphones generally produce low-quality audio so avoid those if possible unless talking directly into the microphone.
 Standard digital handheld recorders are OK, although certain recorders are better than others in terms of audio quality.

-Another excellent recording device is a laptop or iPad with a built-in or USB microphone.
-You’ll need recording software if it’s a laptop; a good one is www.polderbits.com.
+Another excellent recording device is a laptop with a built-in or USB microphone.

 Always have a back-up recorder.
 With digital recorders, it can be easy to think you’re recording when in fact you aren’t.

-If there are two or more people the best arrangement is to attach a clip-on (also known as lapel or lavelier) microphone to each person – particularly if you’re using a lower-quality standard digital recorder.
-Clip-on mics are available at Radio Shack or online; you’ll also need a small adapter to turn one microphone input into two inputs – known as Y-splitters, also available at Radio Shack.
+If there are two or more people the best arrangement is to attach a clip-on (also known as lapel or lavelier) microphone to each person.
+You’ll also need a small adapter to turn one microphone input into two inputs – known as Y-splitters.

 If you’re recording a phone conversation and the line connection is not good, don’t hesitate to tell the person with whom you’re speaking that you’ll hang up and call back in an effort to get a better connection.
 Or ask the speaker to switch phones, if that is the problem.
 If he or she is using a speakerphone, resulting in poor audio, if feasible you should ask him or her to use the receiver instead.